eriveraa/VirtualMindTest01/README.md

 ## Run and execute the FrontEnd app

-1. Install all the node packages
+1. Install all the node packages: npm install
-   npm install
-2. Run the angular application (at http://localhost:4200/quote) npm start
+2. Run the angular application (at http://localhost:4200/quote): npm start

 ## Endpoints and URLs
 The WebApi has two endpoints and swagger endpoint: